|

 Things to see

-The biggest highlight and what draws people to Tangalooma Island Resort is the Dolphin feeding.
 Wild dolphins have been visiting the jetty area for years and are now controlled by the wildlife rangers.
 Every night around sunset, you have the opportunity to get up close and personal with these Dolphins and learn about their many habits.
-You can see my experience here by watching my YouTube vide.
+You can see my experience here by watching my YouTube video.

 Apart from this, the resort hosts both charged and free activities like paragliding, Quad bike Tours, Helicopter flights, swimming in resort pools, or sand tobogganing down the sand dunes.
 Alternatively, there are fifteen shipwrecks about 20 minutes’ walk from the resort and often the best spot to search for underwater life.